The area of the channel display serves as an optical analysis of your image.

 c) Chrominance display (Displays the colour map)

-In the chrominance display one can see very quickly, if there is colour noise in your motive or not.
-If the colours are “agitated” you should use the effect denoising–colour with a stronger intensity.
+In the chrominance display, you can see very quickly if there is colour noise in your motive or not.
+If the colours are “agitated” you should use the effect "denoising–colour" with a stronger intensity.

 d) Red channel

-In the red channel the red parts of the image receive an increased brightness.
+In the red channel the red parts of the image receive increased brightness.

 e) Green channel

-In the green channel you see the green parts of the image receive an increased brightness.
+In the green channel the green parts of the image receive increased brightness.

 f) Blue channel

-In the blue channel you see the blue parts of the image receive an increased brightness.
+In the blue channel the blue parts of the image receive increased brightness.

-g) Difference between the source and result image
+g) Difference between the source and the result image

-The difference display shows the removed noised areas of the image.
+The difference-display shows the noised areas of the image that have been removed.

-What counts here: The fewer details to be seen on the difference display, the better the denoising worked (for fewer image details were influenced by the denoising).
+What counts here: The fewer details are seen on the difference display the better the denoising worked (as fewer image details were influenced by the denoising).

-As soon as the difference display was activated, a control will appear with which the contrast of the difference can be increased.
-Pictures that have little noise the difference is hard to see.
-In this case simply increase the contrast of the display.
+As soon as the difference-display is activated, a control will appear with which the contrast of the difference can be increased.
+For pictures that have little noise, the difference will be hard to see.
+In this case, simply increase the contrast of the display.